hilfigertout/HackRshell/README.md

 - If you upload or download a file using this shell, that file will not be able to be edited while the R session is active as it is considered still locked by the R session.
 This also prevents you from deleting a file after uploading or downloading it.
 In addition, for a file uploaded to the client, the data inside will not appear until the R session terminates, meaning that at present it is not possible to upload an additional payload and run it.

+- R does not appear to close any connections besides the main one after use, despite this code calling the `close()` function on all of them.
+This means that a warning will appear to the target after the shell terminates for every **upload**, **download**, or **(cat/type)** command called during the session.
+This isn't particularly stealthy, but these messages only seem to appear after the session terminates, which may be too late for the target to take any meaningful action.

 - Sometimes clients just stop responding after trying a particularly sensitive command, especially a failed system call.
 I've tried to iron out as many cases as possible, but at the end of the day, most computers' environments are not friendly to reverse shells.

 - The target R session very obviously hangs when the reverse shell starts.
 This is something that listed in the next section as a potential improvement and is a likely next step, but the benefit of this library as it stands is that it runs entirely in base R. This means no additional packages are required to run this reverse shell on either the client or the server side.
 Parallel computing or process interaction packages would be required to spawn a new R session, though this can be camouflaged by adding these libraries as a dependency to the malicious package.